AlexsLemonade/refinebio-web/README.md

 ### Services

-The following ports are used by a client and a storybook services that run locally in separate Docker containers.
+These ports are used by a client and a storybook services that run locally in separate Docker containers.

 | Service   | Port | URL                                            |
 | :-------- | :--- | :--------------------------------------------- |